1dv032/syllabus/lectures/part_1/03_Cloud/slides.md

 ## Challenges!

 * Portability
-  * How to change cloud provider
+  * How to change cloud provider?
-  * Export, import of data, Infrastructure as Code
+  * Data lock-in, What if the provider will shut down?
+  * Data Transfer Bottlenecks?
+    * The cost of big data transfer
+    * Ship disk?
 * How to handle variable capacity?
   * Support
   * Cost